 When your pipeline writes directly to a database, several issues emerge:

-- Performance bottlenecks: Individual database writes are slower than bulk operations
+- Performance bottlenecks: Individual database writes are slower than bulk operations.

 A More Resilient Architecture